gorthinandini/shadowfox/README.md

 Enhance accessibility with more ARIA attributes and WCAG compliance.
 Add lazy loading for images and infinite scroll for products.
 Implement server-side search and filtering for fashion.html and support.html.
-Add dynamic product, stats, and FAQ loading via API for scalability in sell.html and support.html.
+Add dynamic product, stats, and FAQ loading for scalability in sell.html and support.html.
 Integrate real-time live chat functionality with a customer support system in support.html.

 Contributing